 Effective DUI lawyers also have a network of experts and forensic consultants to guide them through challenging cases.
 In some cases, medical conditions may adversely impact a person’s ability to provide a breath sample.
 In other cases, medical conditions such as diabetes, Crohn’s disease or Gastroesophageal reflux disease (GERD) can trigger unreliable alcohol breath tests.
 DUI lawyers must understand the physiological foundation for this and have access to physicians and medical experts who are prepared and trained to testify about these conditions.

-Lockyer, Campbell, Posner has a small boutique within the firm managed by lawyers who have devoted thousands of hours to the study and defence of DUI charges throughout Ontario, including Toronto, Newmarket, Brampton, London, Windsor, Oshawa, Orillia, Barrie, St. Thomas, Chatham, Belleville, Kingston, and other cities.
+Lockyer Posner Craig has a small boutique within the firm managed by lawyers who have devoted thousands of hours to the study and defence of DUI charges throughout Ontario, including Toronto, Newmarket, Brampton, London, Windsor, Oshawa, Orillia, Barrie, St. Thomas, Chatham, Belleville, Kingston, and other cities.
 We have the respect of prosecutors, fellow defence laywer, judges, forensic toxicologists, and medical experts.
 We have defended hundreds of individuals charged with DUI charges and secured acquittals and withdrawals in a substantial percentage of our cases.
 Do not hesitate at all to contact us if you would like advice on how we can assist you, a family member or friend navigate through a DUI charge in Ontario.